ahmadfajar/vue3-mdb-docs/docs/components/inputs/toggle-field.md

 ---
 outline: [2, 3]
-description: A form field component with a group of buttons with toggle capabilities and validation.
+description: Toggle Field is a form field component with a group of buttons with toggle capabilities and validation.
 It is primarily used to visualize choices with different approach.
 ---